These questions and answers will help you get the best out of your sleepover adventure and prepare you for your night-time experience at the Museum.

 What are the sleeping arrangements for boys and girls?

-Members in each group will sleep in the same gallery.
-But boys and girls have separate sleeping areas in their assigned gallery:
+Visitors in each group will sleep in the same gallery within the Museum, however, boys and girls have separate sleeping areas in their assigned gallery:

 Can I bring a child who has special needs?

 Yes.
 Dino Snores encourages participation from children with special needs.